 Google’s official streaming service is a worthy competitor to Spotify.
 Not only does the app provide a vast library of content, but it also allows users to upload up to 50,000 of their own songs for online storage.
 So if you’ve got a collection of MP3s from before the days when streaming was the normal way to consume music, upload them to Google Play Music and stream them from any of your mobile devices.
 Be warned though, it’s not long for this world.

 The official app of National Public Radio provides a steady stream of straightforward reporting in both print and audio.
-Users can not only listen to news reports but also various programs such as All Things Considered and Radiolab.
+Users can listen to news reports and various NPR staples such as All Things Considered and Radiolab.

 The Associated Press has a long-standing reputation for being one of the least-editorialized news sources around, as well as being consistently on the cutting edge of breaking news.
 So, if you’re looking for your daily dose of news without the added fluff, then AP News on Android is the perfect accompaniment to your morning coffee.
 AP’s self-ascribed description says it best — it’s “where the news gets its news.”

 Though it may seem like a no-brainer, the Google News app is a worthwhile recommendation, thanks to its smart curation and diverse news feed.
 Google News puts together news from sources all over the world, which makes it likely that you’ll find your favorite news source from back home within its catalog.